alshakero/blog/_posts/2019-05-17-Trying-out-Svelte-with-React-bg.md

 Especially when you need to pass `value` to a child component.
 In React, you'll have to find a way to notify the parent about an update to `value` on your own.
 In Svelte `<ChildComponent bind:value={value}>` would do.

 #### Async calls like `setTimeout`, `setInterval` and `requestAnimationFrame` are easy
-Quite close to when you write a vanilla JS app, some cleanup might still needed after you're done with those.
-But it is certainly more straight forward than using them with hooks.
+Quite close to when you write a vanilla JS app, some cleanup might still be needed after you're done with those.
+But it is certainly more straightforward than using them with hooks.
 A few people found these cases confusing with React hooks, including myself.
 See [this](https://github.com/facebook/react/issues/14195) and [this](https://overreacted.io/making-setinterval-declarative-with-react-hooks/).
 In Svelte, they're as confusing as they're in vanilla JS.

 #### No need for CSS modules or any external scoping mechanisms
 Similar to Vue.js, most credit goes to the Single File Components model.
 You just write your CSS next to your HTML and JS.
-This might result in a lot of repeated CSS across the app since you can't import external since.
+This might result in a lot of repeated CSS across the app since you can't import external CSS.
 But is that a bug or a feature?
-You won't look for the rule that is affecting your styles anymore.
-It's for sure next to the element it's stylizing.
+You won't search for the rule that is affecting your styles anymore, it's for sure next to the element it's stylizing.

 #### Window events are wholesome
 In this game, I needed to add event listeners to `window`.
-This would indeed be straight forward in React, hooks or otherwise, but can it be this clean?
+This would indeed be neat in React, hooks or otherwise, but can it be this clean?

 ```html
 <svelte:window on:keypress={handleKeypress} on:keyup={handleKeyup} />